 Assault & Battery

-Gwinnett County Assault & Battery Lawyers
+Assault & Battery Lawyers

-Experienced Defense Against Assault Charges in Walton & Clarke Counties
+Experienced Defense Against Assault Charges

 Assault and battery are normally charged together, though these two terms have different meanings.
-A criminal charge of assault and battery carries a different definition and burden of proof rather than a civil complaint of either act alone.
+A criminal charge of assault and battery carries a different definition and burden of proof than a civil complaint of either act alone.
 Knowing the differences between these two terms can help you protect your legal interests and rights.
-If you are convicted of assault and battery, you will face long-term consequences, which is why it important to get help from Gwinnett County criminal defense lawyers.
+If you are convicted of assault and battery, you will face long-term consequences, which is why it is important to get help from criminal defense lawyers.
 Call Crawford and Boyle, LLC, today to schedule your free consultation.

 Assault Laws in Georgia